 “Look…I know what this Clockwork guy said was …” Altera paused.
 Trying to think of the right words, she hesitated to speak further and started again.
 “I will be blunt.
 I’m not going to say something like ‘Don’t listen to him’ or ‘He just wanted to mess with your head’.
 Because he had a point.”

 “But that’s not the end of the world.”
 Altera continued.
-“Neither am I agreeing with his view nor have you give up.”
+“Neither am I agreeing with his view nor should we give up.”

 Ragna looked up.
 Altera’s crimson eyes brimmed with certainty and determination.

 “There is nothing wrong with naivety.
 You are just a first-year cadet.
 That is perfectly normal.
-And yes, you are highly flawed.
-But so is everyone.
+Yeah, you’re highly flawed.
+But so’s everyone.
 We both are still at the beginning of our careers.
 Look at me.”
 Altera closed her eyes and exhaled.
 “I know I can be too bossy.
 I…I’m not good with people, so I often don’t know how to interact with them, and I guess…I may come across as stuck up, and I guess…We all are far from perfect.
 The question is, what are you going to do about it?
 Are you using it as a crutch, as an excuse to abandon your values?
 Will you stop right here and there?
 If yes, then I will end your life this second.
 You can die naïve and innocent.”

-Ragna’s and Eric’s eyes widened.
+Ragna’s and Eric’s eyes widened, unable to determine if Altera was serious or not.
 Before they could say another word, Altera spoke further.
 “Or are you going to improve?
 If you want to be a hero, then work for it.
 Overcome your flaws.
 Face the horrors of this world and become the person you want to be.
 But for that, you have to survive.
 You…We have to get out and continue our journey.”

 Ragna’s face showed neither smile nor frown.
 She gulped and nodded.